matteo65/zci65/README.md

 	return (byte)r;
 }
 ```
-### The output stream produced by the encryption operation has a uniformly random distribution
+### The output stream produced by the encryption has a uniformly random distribution
 To compare the quality of the random distribution of the output, the encryption output streams of two algorithms were analyzed and compared: Salsa20 and SecRnd (a simple, but slow algorithm that generates a secure random sequence based on SHA-256 which puts exclusive with the input stream)